bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/tracepoints-and-monitoring-the-bitcoin-network.md

 Yeah, right.
 Actually, the address flooding that happened last summer actually was one of the motivations for that project.
-So one goal is actually to take some of the address flooding or similar flooding or anything in that direction and have an alert because I think, at least from my perspective, I was not directly involved in that.
+So one goal is actually to take some of the address flooding or similar flooding or anything in that direction and have an alert because, at least from my perspective, I was not directly involved in that.
 But from my perspective, this was just a coincidence that we actually saw that happening on the network and might be valuable for us to know something like that.

 Speaker 0: 00:19:28